 Mail Clerks and Mail Machine Operators who work in District of Columbia, Alaska, or Hawaii, make the highest salaries.

-Below is a list of the median annual salaries for Mail Clerks and Mail Machine Operators in different U.S. states.
+How much do Mail Clerks and Mail Machine Operators make in different U.S. states?

 |State||Annual Mean Salary|